 Create the blueprints for a great career

 In one of North America’s top schools of architecture, you’ll get a broad education that covers everything from building materials and construction techniques to cultural history, social context, green architecture, and more.
 Not to mention you'll combine it all with paid co-op work experience.

-However, the core of pre-professional program is design courses, starting right in year one.
+However, the core of this pre-professional program is design courses, starting right in year one.
 You’ll get your own dedicated space in our studio where you’ll develop your ideas and skills through a series of hands-on projects.

 Learn about society and culture, the principles of physics, materials and techniques of construction, human interaction with the natural and built environment, critical thought, and the diverse forms of creative expression.

-It all happens in a beautiful historic building in the city of Cambridge, about 30 km (usually a 45-minute drive) from Waterloo's main campus.
+The School of Architecture is a beautiful historic building in the city of Cambridge, about 30 km (usually a 45-minute drive) from Waterloo's main campus.
 The campus in Cambridge is complete with studios, labs, exhibition galleries, and a world-class design library.